Edward Julius

-Edward Julius (25 September 1873 – 9 August 1951) was Conservator of Forests for South Australia 1924–1935.
+Edward Julius (25 September 1873 – 9 August 1951) was Conservator of Forests for South Australia from 1924 until 1935.

-History
+Biography

-Julius was born in Sydney, son of William Warner Julius, millowner and canegrower of Cudgen, New South Wales, and Sarah Jane Julius, who emigrated from Dromore, County Tyrone, around 1875.
-He was educated at Newington College.
+Julius was born in Sydney the son of William Warner Julius millowner and canegrower of Cudgen, New South Wales.
+His mother was Sarah Jane Julius who had emigrated from Dromore, County Tyrone around 1875.

+His early education was at Calder House in Redfern when Dr Joseph David Sly (1844–1934) was the proprietor and headmaster.
+After that notable independent school closed down in Sydney Julius was enrolled aged 12 at Newington College on 28 January 1880.
+The following year Newington moved from Newington House on the Parramatta River to Stanmore.
+He was number 547 in the admissions register at Newington and finished his schooling in 1883.

 He started with the forestry service around 1908.

 He was a forest guard at Warialda, New South Wales for the NSW Forestry Service in 1912, and at Narrabri in 1913.

 He was promoted to Forest Assessor, Armidale in 1917, then Acting Assistant Forester, Narrabri, in the same year, made permanent in 1918.

 He moved to Orange in 1920.
 In July 1921 he was appointed Forester in charge of the North-Western District of Tasmania, based in Burnie.

 In October 1923 he won an appointment as Conservator of Forests in South Australia, succeeding Walter Gill.
-The appointment was controversial, having been made by the Government against the recommendation of the Public Service Board, and also criticised by H. H. Corbin for having no knowledge of silviculture, or of South Australian conditions, when there were many Adelaide graduates of the University's School of Forestry better qualified.
+The appointment was controversial, having been made by the Government against the recommendation of the Public Service Board, and also criticised by H. H. Corbin for having no knowledge of silviculture, or of South Australian conditions, when there were many Adelaide graduates of the university's School of Forestry better qualified.

 He retired in 1935 and joined the staff of Sapfor.
 His replacement was C. J. Rodgers BSc, a graduate of the University of Adelaide.

 Julius, with J. S. Barnes and Charles H. Homes, general manager of Sapfor, developed and patented a technique for speedier kiln-drying of Pinus insignis (or radiata) timber.
 The patent rights were assigned to Homes.